richard-porter/trust-chain-protocol/trust-chain-protocol.md

 ## 6.5 Performance Overhead

 Chain of custody verification adds latency at each hop.
-For high-frequency automated tasks, this overhead may be prohibitive.
-The framework will need performance optimization work before deployment in high-throughput contexts.
-GraphGuard OS reports 21 policy queries per action in its 7-step validation pipeline — a directly analogous overhead cost acknowledged in their Limitations and Tradeoffs section.
-Both frameworks pay a real price for deterministic safety enforcement.
+For high-frequency automated tasks, this overhead may be prohibitive at uniform verification depth.
+However, the conflict between safety and performance is partially resolvable: not all hops carry equal risk, and not all actions carry equal consequence.
+A tiered verification model — where verification depth is a function of action risk class and delegation depth rather than a constant — addresses the overhead problem without weakening the authorization architecture.
+Specifically: token validity checks are sufficient for read-only actions at shallow delegation depth; full chain verification is reserved for write, send, and execute actions, and for any action at depth thresholds where scope decay already applies heightened scrutiny.
+The chain of custody exists at every hop regardless — the tiered model governs how deeply it is interrogated before low-risk actions proceed, not whether it exists.
+A residual remains: pre-authorized, bounded, reversible micro-actions at high frequency may require an explicit exemption class even within a tiered model.
+This is a smaller and more tractable design problem than uniform verification overhead, and is scoped as a implementation parameter rather than an architectural limitation.
+See also: Research Question 6.

 ## 6.6 Adversarial Testing Gap